EmielCoucke/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 | `mv` | `-v` (verbose output), `-i` (interactive) | SOURCE DESTINATION | Move files/directories |
 | `rm` | `-i` (interactive), `-v` (verbose), `-r` (recursive) | FILE(S)/DIR(S) | Remove files/directories |
 | `rmdir` | `-p` (parents), `-v` (verbose) | DIR(S) | Remove empty directories |

+## Challenges

+Try to solve the challenges without using google.
+Better to use the man-pages to find the information you need.

+Mark challenges using a ✅ once they are finished.

+### ✅ Authentication Log

+There is a file on the system that logs authentication changes and failures.
+Can you guess where it can be found?
+Provide the path to the file.

+\SMS_DP\sms\logs is where the file can be found.

+### ✅ Apt Source List

+The apt tool uses a configuration file which specifies in which repositories it should look for packages.
+Its called the apt sources.list file.
+Can you guess where it can be found?
+Provide the path to the file.

+This file can be found in /etc/apt/sources. list.

+### ✅ Tmp Filesystem

+Create a file called hello in /tmp.
+Restart your linux distro using reboot.
+Where is the file?
+What happened?

+The file is gone because /tmp is a directory that exists until you restart your pc/ linux.

+### ✅ Timestamps

+Create a file called first-of-many in your home directory.
+Use nano to add some content to the file.
+Now list the details of the file such as the size and when it was last modified.

+stat first-of-many
+  File: first-of-many
+  Size: 13              Blocks: 0          IO Block: 4096   regular file
+Device: eh/14d  Inode: 1688849861020938  Links: 1
+Access: (0777/-rwxrwxrwx)  Uid: ( 1000/  emielc)   Gid: ( 1000/  emielc)
+Access: 2021-11-08 20:38:42.560328400 +0100
+Modify: 2021-11-08 20:38:36.045781500 +0100
+Change: 2021-11-08 20:38:36.045781500 +0100
+ Birth: -

+### ✅ No space for spaces

+Try to create a file called second try (with the space included) using the command touch second try in your home directory.
+What happened?
+Why did this happen?
+How can you actually achieve creating a file with a space in its name?

+It will make two files one second and one try.

+The recommendation to not use spaces in filenames comes from the danger that they might be misinterpreted by software that poorly supports them.
+So linux doesn't permit this.

+You can make a file with spaces if you use quotation marks. touch "second try".

+### ✅ The root

+Try to create a directory /backups (under the root of the filesystem).
+Why is it failing?

+Because permission is denied.

+Now use sudo to create the directory.
+Try creating a file called README.md within this /backups directory.
+Can you do it?
+Why / Why not?

+You can not because permission is denied.

+### ✅ Bash RC

+In your home directory you will find a file called .bashrc.
+Create a backup of that file called .bashrc.bak.

+### ❌ Sym Linking

+What does the tool ln allow you to do?
+Use it to create such a link in your home directory called secrets to the file /etc/passwd.
+Now use the cat tool to open the file secrets.
+What do you see?
+What happened?

+### ❌ SD Card

+Plugin an SD Card or a USB stick into you computer.
+Where can we find the actual block device?
+Where is the filesystem mounted?
+What is the difference between these two?